Nike, Inc.: Ties with the University of Oregon

 Nike maintains strong ties, both directly and through partnerships with Phil Knight, with the University of Oregon.
 Nike designs the University of Oregon football program's team attire.
 New unique combinations are issued before every game day.
 Tinker Hatfield, who also redesigned the university's logo, leads this effort.

 More recently, the corporation donated $13.5 million towards the renovation and expansion of Hayward Field.

 Phil Knight has invested substantial personal funds towards developing and maintaining the university's athletic apparatus.
 His university projects often involve input from Nike designers and executives, such as Tinker Hatfield.

 Causes

 In 2012, Nike is listed as a partner of the (PRODUCT)RED campaign together with other brands such as Girl, American Express, and Converse.
 The campaign's mission is to prevent the transmission of HIV from mother to child.
 The campaign's byline is "Fighting For An AIDS Free Generation".
 The company's goal is to raise and send funds, for education and medical assistance to those who live in areas heavily affected by AIDS.
+In 2023, Nike became the presenting sponsor of Reviving Baseball in Inner Cities, which encourages youth in underserved communities to participate in baseball and softball.